 What is the purpose of ballast in language, life and branding?

-Ballast in everyday use denotes something that adds weight, that is unnecessary additional freight, that reduces the speed and so forth.
-We take our personal “excessive” weight as ballast and companies often report that they have to get rid of some ballast to be really fit on the market.
-When speaking of a ballast we picture ourselves an athlete, runner for instance, that has transformed all ballast cells into productive muscle cells.
-The logical conclusion: let us get rid of ballast in all forms as much as possible.
+Ballast in everyday use denotes something that adds weight, unnecessary additional freight, reduces the speed and so forth.
+We take our “excessive” weight as ballast, and companies often report that they have to get rid of some ballast to fit on the market.
+When speaking of ballast, we picture ourselves as an athlete, or runner, for instance, that has transformed all ballast cells into productive muscle cells.
+The logical conclusion: let us eliminate ballast in all forms as much as possible.

 Sailing boat metaphor

 But what about a ballast in a sailing boat?
-There ballast represents some “extra weight” that gives necessary stability to the boat.
-Ballast counteracts lateral forces acted on sails by wind so that sailboat stays in maneuverable balance.
-Ballast pushes sailing boat straight while wind pushes it horizontal.
-So in theory the heavier the ballast, the more straight position of the sailing boat the stronger force of the wind on the boat and thus higher speed as the consequence.
+Their ballast represents some “extra weight” that gives necessary stability to the ship.
+Ballast counteracts lateral forces acted on sails by wind so that sailboat stays in manoeuvrable balance.
+The ballast pushes the sailing boat straight while the wind pushes it horizontal.
+So, in theory, the heavier the ballast, the more straight the sailing boat’s position, the stronger the wind’s force on the ship and thus higher speed as a consequence.

-Not really, since at the same time it is also true that lighter objects are faster than heavier.
-A boat with less ballast should thus be lighter and faster.
-At least for sailing boat the ratio of ballast towards total weight is a result of a compromise.
-There are many possible rations, but what stays as undeniable truth is that some ballast is necessary in any case.
+Not really, since at the same time, it is also true that lighter objects are faster than heavier ones.
+A boat with less ballast should thus be more lightweight and quicker.
+At least for a sailing boat, the ratio of ballast to total weight results from a compromise.
+There are many possible rations, but what stays an undeniable truth is that some ballast is necessary in any case.